-Festooned with gargoyles and gothic touches, this imposing Parisian icon is essential for every visitor.
-Entering this grand medieval edifice is free but if you can’t bear the queue then stroll along the Seine nearby for an alternate view of its spiky apse and naturalist sculptures.
+Festooned with gargoyles and Gothic touches, this imposing icon of Paris is essential for every visitor.
+Entering this grand medieval edifice is free (although it costs to climb its twin towers) as is a stroll along the neighbouring Seine for an alternate view of the cathedral's spiky apse and naturalist sculptures.

-The most haunting spot in Paris allows you to rub shoulders with literary greats like Proust and Balzac and even plant a kiss on Oscar Wilde’s lipstick-smudged tomb.
-Jim Morrison also lies here, his grave strewn with cigarettes, flower garlands and alcoholic offerings from rock fans who make a musical pilgrimage here.
+The most haunting spot in Paris allows you to rub shoulders with literary greats like Proust and Balzac, and modern icons like Oscar Wilde and Edith Piaf.
+Jim Morrison also lies in this ancient cemetery, his grave barricaded off to protect it from over-zealous fans who make a musical pilgrimage here.
 The tree-lined avenues and calling crows make Père Lachaise the most atmospheric walk in Paris.
-Head to the 20th arrondissement, stopping at Père Lachaise on line 2 or 3 or Philippe Auguste on line 2.
+Head to the 20th arrondissement, jumping off the metro at Père Lachaise (line 2) or Gambetta (line 3).

-For a surreal view of French culture, dive into the permanent collections of the Musée d’Art Moderne de Paris.
+For a surreal view of French culture, dive into the permanent collections of Paris’ Museum of Modern Art.
 From the bolshy cubism of Braque to Matisse’s dancers, there’s sure to be something to lift your spirits.
-Take métro line 9 and alight at Alma-Marceau.
+Take metro line 9 and alight at Alma-Marceau.

-Feast your eyes on the finest local produce at the Marché d’Aligre.
+Feast your eyes on the finest local produce at this fabulous covered food market on Place d’Aligre in the 12th arrondissement.
 Mountains of cheese, artisan butchers and a field of flower stalls can send you into sensory overload after wandering through a few aisles.
 Stop for a discreet glass of Bordeaux and get your hands floury on some crusty baguette.
-Step off line 8 at Ledru-Rollin and make your way to Place d’Aligre.
+Ride metro line 8 to the Ledru-Rollin stop.

 This palatial white marble church crowns the lively Montmartre district in the 18th arrondissement.
 Its interior is bedecked with gold mosaics and towering stained-glass windows, and you can listen for the peal of one of the world’s heaviest bells.
 Visiting the basilica is free, but there’s a charge to ascend into the dome or explore the crypt.

 Experience a tour de force through Paris’ history, from its ancient origins to the fashion-forward capital of sophistication it is today.
 The Musée Carnavalet’s permanent collection has no charge, allowing you to saunter through fin-de-siècle drawing rooms and delicately reconstructed baroque interiors without spending a euro.
-The closest métro stops are Chemin Vert and Saint Paul.
+The closest metro stops are Chemin Vert (line 8) and Saint Paul (line 1).

 Paris’ steepest park is murder on your calf muscles but a feast for your senses.
 With abundant birdlife, rocky reliefs and even a waterfall masterminded by landscaping genius Baron Haussmann, it’s easy to forget you’re in France’s hectic capital city.
-Find the park from Botzaris and Buttes Chaumont métro stops in the 19th arrondissement.
+Find the park from Botzaris and Buttes Chaumont metro stops (both line 7) in the 19th arrondissement.

-The final resting place for hundreds of glamorous and intellectual Parisians, this cemetery is less ostentatious than Père Lachaise but perfect for a serene stroll.
+The final resting place for hundreds of glamorous and intellectual Parisians, Montparnasse cemetery is less ostentatious than Père Lachaise but perfect for a serene stroll.
 Get closer than you ever thought possible to Jean-Paul Sartre, Simone de Beauvoir and Samuel Beckett.
+Ride metro line 6 to the Edgar Quinet or Raspail stop.

 11. Parc Monceau

 If celebrity-spotting in a cemetery is too morbid, march among France’s greats in Parc Monceau, which has statues of luminaries like Chopin and celebrated writer Guy de Maupassant.
 The park’s rich history makes it a fascinating spot for a promenade: this peaceful green space was the site of a massacre in 1871, and was a favourite painting spot for Monet.
-Head straight to the Monceau métro station in the 8th arrondissement.
+Throw in an extra freebie with a gander at the wonderful collection of rarely seen Chinese statuary showcased in the Musée Cernuschi (cernuschi.paris.fr), a municipal Asian Art Museum inside an elegant mansion next to the park’s eastern entrance on av Vélasquez.
+Take line 2 to the Monceau métro station in the 8th arrondissement.

 12. Canal St-Martin